 Daughter longs for closure 49 years after father went missing in action

-This October 28th will mark 49 years since Air Force Lt.
+On October 28, 1968, Air Force Lt.
 Col. Kenneth Stonebraker left Udorn Airfield in Thailand on a solo night reconnaissance mission over North Vietnam and never returned.
-For his daughter, Cindy Stonebraker, this October will also mark 49 years of unanswered questions and continued uncertainty.
+For his daughter, Cindy, it’s been decades of unanswered questions and continued uncertainty.

-“I have been longing for closure for 49 years,” says Stonebraker.
+“I have been longing for closure for 49 years,” she said.
 “Not just about what happened to him but the man he was.
 What was his favorite color?
 What was his favorite hobby?
 The everyday stuff that kids knew about their fathers.”

-While The Wall was able to bring some level of comfort to Stonebraker, it also symbolizes the struggle for the families of our unreturned veterans.
+While The Wall was able to bring some level of comfort to Cindy, it is also a reminder of the uncertainty many families face as they wait for answers.

-“There are 1,605 families just like mine, with loved ones still missing and otherwise unaccounted for,” says Stonebraker.
+“There are…families just like mine, with loved ones still missing and otherwise unaccounted for,” Cindy said.
 “So many mothers and fathers have passed away without knowing what happened to their children and were unable to give them a proper homecoming with the honor that a hero deserves.”

-“Having a memorial like the Vietnam Veterans Memorial is very important for the families of those listed on The Wall, especially those with the crosses next to their name,” says Stonebraker.
+“Having a memorial like the Vietnam Veterans Memorial is very important for the families of those listed on The Wall, especially those with the crosses next to their name,” Cindy added.
 “For us there is nowhere else to go and honor our loved ones.
 There are no cemeteries or graves so seeing them honored is very important.”

-For Stonebraker, the need for closure still remains.
-There is still hope that her father will be returned home one day.
+The need for closure still remains.
+Cindy holds onto hope that her father will one day be accounted for.